 - Normalizing and making sense of psychosis

 - Relapse prevention strategies

-NOTE: This year's Psychosis REACH training will take place virtually across two 3-4 hour days.
-The training will consist of pre-recorded videos, live stream videos, and virtual breakout groups allowing participants to practice the skills and strategies taught throughout the training.
+NOTE: The upcoming Psychosis REACH training will take place virtually across two 3-4 hour days.
+The training will consist of pre-recorded videos, live stream videos, and virtual breakout groups allowing participants to connect with each other and share resources.

 Douglas Turkington is a Professor of Psychosocial Psychiatry at Newcastle University, UK.
 He is also a Founding Fellow of the Academy of Cognitive Therapy based at Philadelphia, USA.
 He originally worked as a general psychiatrist specializing in psychotic disorders and then as a liaison psychiatrist with an interest in suicide prevention and the psychoses linked to epilepsy.
 In 1990, along with Professor Kingdon, he developed and piloted a normalizing treatment with allied CBT techniques for use with schizophrenia.
 Recently published books include a manual describing how to include compassion based therapy, mindfulness and ACT within the cognitive model and a book on cultural aspects of CBT for psychosis.
 Currently he is working on the linguistics of thought disorder and voice hearing and on developing and implementing CBT informed caring for schizophrenia with the Schizophrenia Society of Ontario.